-Greater % PP gain higher grades PP Pupils in Year 7 make more progress by the end of the year than 'other' pupils.
-Students meet expected targets Self- esteem raised through reading club Fewer behaviour incidents (behaviour points, C3, IE, and FTE) recorded for these pupils on the school system.
+Greater % PP gain higher grades High levels of progress in literacy for PP intervention groups PP Pupils in Year 7 make more progres by the end of the year than 'other' pupils Students meet expected targets Self- esteem raised through reading club Behaviour issues does not prevent academic success Fewer behaviour incidents (behaviour points, C3, IE, and FTE) recorded for these pupils on the school system.
 Suspension of PP and FSM students in line with national data (2018/19 figures) Increase pastoral support for vulnerable students.
-(The Hub/ELSA) House points PP are in-line with non PP Increase in the participation in house events, school ethos Reduce the number of persistent absentees (PA) among pupils eligible for PP in line with national average.
+(The Hub/ELSA) House points PP are in-line with non PP Increase in the participation in house events, school ethos Increased attendance rates for pupils eligible for PP. Reduce the number of persistent absentees (PA) among pupils eligible for PP in line with national average.
 Overall attendance among pupils eligible for PP improves in line with 'other' pupils.
-Increase the number of students eligible for rewards with over 96% attendance Ensure results are in line with the previous 3 year trend.
+Increase the number of students eligible for rewards with over 96% attendance

+Access to technology and educational resources powers learning and adds to academic success Ensure results are in line with the previous 3 year trend.
 Improve online learning offer.
-Ensure all students have the necessary resources to succeed

-Amend curriculum plans and orders of work to facilitate learning missed
+Ensure all students have the necessary resources to succeed Amend curriculum plans and orders of work to facilitate learning missed